dkyowell/PDFBlocks/Documentation/Documentation.md

 ### Group Blocks
 * ForEach
 * Group
+* Repeat* - Repeat a block n number of times.

 ### Reader Blocks
 * PageNumberReader* - This is similiar to a GeometryReader, except that it provides the current page number for printing purposes.